neighborhoods/Prefab/docs/BuildableDirectories.md

 ```

-Container priming uses the environment variables and bakes them into the container, therefore container priming should be triggered by the entrypoint script.
+Container priming uses the environment variables and bakes them into the container, therefore container priming for docker should be triggered by the entrypoint script.

 ## Preloading